 From Term 1 2017, Victorian government and Catholic schools will use the new Victorian Curriculum F-10.
 Curriculum related information is currently being reviewed and may be subject to change.

 For more information on the curriculum, see:

 The Victorian Curriculum F–10 - VCAA

-The planning summary provides an overview of four issues that should be considered before undertaking detailed planning of an outdoor or adventure-based program.
-This summary is most useful when used in the initial stages of planning for the proposed excursion or program, and before bookings are made and dates are confirmed.
-As a final check before the program commences, it may also be helpful to apply the
+A planning summary may be useful in the initial stages of planning for the proposed excursion or program, and before bookings are made and dates are confirmed.
+The attached document can be used for this purpose, and may also be used as a final check before the program commences, see:

 planning summary (doc - 15.39kb).